zehnpaard/kontlang/README.md

 * first class modules that can be imported from file
 * delimited continuations via the `shift` & `reset` operators
 * standard library modules including implementation of monads via `reify` and `reflect` operators
+* alternative step-wise evaluation interpreter showing expression/value, environment, and continuation at each step

 ## Instructions for use
 Recommendation for installing dependencies is [`OPAM`](https://opam.ocaml.org), the defacto standard OCaml package manager.